Is the Jungfrau Travel Pass worth it? An honest review

 Three days in the Jungfrau region without Jungfraujoch – Top of Europe

-Let’s say you’re based in Interlaken, want to see some epic mountain trips but don’t want to go all the way to Jungfrau.
+Let’s say you’re visiting Interlaken in low season and want to see some epic mountain views but don’t want to go all the way to Jungfrau.
 This might be your itinerary, with all of these trips as return trips to and from Interlaken:

-Here’s a table showing the breakdown, all prices in CHF and valid as of 17 April 2025:
+Here’s a table showing the breakdown, all prices in CHF:

 JTP: Jungfrau Travel Pass, STP: Swiss Travel Pass, SHFC: Swiss Half Fare Card